Have you ever thought about starting a side hustle? Need to make some extra money, but not sure how to get started?

-At the peak of our wholesaling business, we were spending $3,000 – $5,000 per month in marketing (direct mail, Google ads, etc.) to find good deals.
+At the peak of our wholesaling business, we spent $3,000 – $5,000 per month in marketing (direct mail, Google ads, etc.) to find good deals.

-I think we probably averaged about a $10,000 net profit per deal, and were also able to cherry pick and keep some of the best deals for ourselves as rentals or flips.
+We probably averaged about a $10,000 net profit per deal and could cherry-pick and keep some of the best deals for ourselves as rentals or flips.

 What type of research or learning curve is required for real estate wholesaling?

-A lot of the real estate “gurus” will tell you that wholesaling is the best way to start out in real estate investing with no money.
-But we actually found the learning curve to be quite steep.
+Many real estate “gurus” will tell you that wholesaling is the best way to start real estate investing with no money.
+But we found the learning curve to be quite steep.

-In order to be a successful wholesaler, you have to find REALLY exceptional deals.
-Your customers are other real estate investors, who already need a decent deal to make a profit.
+To be a successful wholesaler, you have to find exceptional deals.
+Your customers are other real estate investors who already need a decent deal to make a profit.
 Knowing what a potentially profitable deal looks like takes some practice.
-You have to know the ARV (after repaired value – what it will sell for once it’s fixed up).
+First, you have to know the ARV (after repaired value – what it will sell for once it’s fixed up).

-You also have to be able to estimate repair costs, often with only a 5 – 10 minute walk through.
+You also have to estimate repair costs, often with only a 5 – 10 minute walkthrough.
 And you have to know how other investors run their numbers to know what they’d be willing to pay for it.

-For example, if I had a landlord on my buyer’s list who wanted to buy rental properties that met the one percent rule, I’d have to figure out what the house would rent for after it was fixed up.
+For example, if I had a landlord on my buyer’s list who wanted to buy rental properties that met the one percent rule, I’d have to figure out what the house would rent for after renovations.

-Wholesaling is a great way to make a significant amount of money on the side if you’re willing to put in the work.
-If you’re looking to get started as a wholesaler, I would definitely start networking with other wholesalers and real estate investors to find out what it is they really do day-to-day.
+Wholesale is a great way to make a significant amount of money on the side if you’re willing to put in the work.
+If you’re looking to get started as a wholesaler, I would begin networking with other wholesalers and real estate investors to find out what they do day-to-day.

-I found local meetups, Facebook groups, and online communities such as Bigger Pockets to be great places to learn and build my skills.
+I found local meetups, Facebook groups, and online communities such as Bigger Pockets great places to learn and build my skills.

-Beyond that, having the right mindset is important.
+Beyond that, having the right mindset is essential.
 Wholesaling is certainly not a “get rich quick” scheme.
 There are a lot of ups and downs and trial and error to figure things out.

 Often wholesalers get a bad reputation because of a few bad apples who use these situations to take advantage of people.
 But you can be one of the good ones, genuinely there to help people through a difficult situation to reach a financial solution.